front-end-foundations/midterm/readme.md

 You can use `flexbox` to create columns.
 You can also use negative margins, floats or the `display: relative` / `display: absolute` techniques we have covered in class.

 In some cases you may wish to consider the CSS [columns](https://developer.mozilla.org/en-US/docs/Web/CSS/columns) property as well.

+I may be difficult at this point but you should consider what happens to your layout on a smaller screen (responsive design).